2007 Arkansas State Indians football team

 The 2007 Arkansas State Indians football team represented Arkansas State University as a member of the Sun Belt Conference the 2007 NCAA Division I FBS football season.
 Led by sixth-year head coach Steve Roberts, the Indians compiled an overall record of 5–7 with a mark of 3–4 in conference play, tying for fifth place in the Sun Belt.
 Arkansas State's offense scored 291 points while the defense allowed 331 points.
+It was the last season that Arkansas State played under the Indians name before adopting the moniker of the Red Wolves.